hacktoolkit/csharp-htk/README.md

 # Features

-- Debug via Slack using `HTK.Utils.Debug.Send`.
+- Debug via Slack using `HTK.Utils.Debuggers.Send`.
-- Debug via writing to local file using `HTK.Utils.Debug.FileDump`.
+- Debug via writing to local file using `HTK.Utils.Debuggers.fdebug`.
 Certifiably awesome, fast, and secure.

 # How To Use This Awesome?